mit-ll-responsible-ai/responsible-ai-toolbox/docs/source/how_to/univ_adv_pert.rst

             [0., 0., 0., 0.]]], requires_grad=True)

-Now we will initialize an optimizer that will update our perturbation. `~rai_toolbox.optim.L2ProjectedOptim` is designed to normalize a gradient by its :math:`L^2` norm prior to perfoming the parameter updated (using a `SGD` step by default).
+Now we will initialize an optimizer that will update our perturbation. `~rai_toolbox.optim.L2ProjectedOptim` is designed to normalize a gradient by its :math:`L^2` norm prior to performing the parameter updated (using a `SGD` step by default).
 The updated perturbation is then projected into a :math:`\epsilon`-sized :math:`L^2` ball.
 We will use an `SGD` step with `lr=0.1` and a momentum of 0.9; we pick :math:`\epsilon=2`.
 In order to ensure that these gradient and parameter-transforming operations apply appropriately to our UAP, we specify `param_ndim=None` (see :ref:`these docs <param-ndim-add>` for more details).